The garlic herb butter we can’t live without 😍

 Instructions

-- Combine Ingredients: In a medium-sized bowl cream the butter with a spoon or fork until smooth.
+- In a medium-sized bowl cream the butter with a spoon or fork until smooth.
 Add garlic and herbs.
 Stir until just mixed.
 Serve immediately or shape into a log.½ cup butter, 2 cloves garlic, 1 teaspoon rosemary, 1 teaspoon thyme, 2 tablespoons parsley

-- Shape into a Log: Tear off a 12-inch long piece of wax paper and place garlic butter towards the end of it.
-Shape it into what resembles a 6-8-inch long log.
-Pull the wax paper over the garlic butter and begin to roll it, reinforcing the log shape as you go.
+- Pull the wax paper over the garlic butter and begin to roll it, reinforcing the log shape as you go.
 Once completely rolled up, twist the ends until tight.

 Tap stars to rate!